-I, for one, am so tired of seeing articles how about to care for yourself and they all say the same thing – have a bedtime, drink water, eat vegetables.
+I, for one, am so tired of seeing articles about how to care for yourself, and they all say the same thing – have a bedtime, drink water, eat vegetables.

 YEAH, I know that.
 And am already doing those things.
 Are there any other tips on how to care for myself besides drinking so much water I feel like I’m waterboarding myself?
 Can we get some tips other than the standard basics?

 I put together a list of what’s been helping me.
-It might not apply to you or even be helpful at all but this is what I’ve been doing to nurture my mental and emotional health during this time of collective trauma.
+It might not apply to you or even be helpful at all, but this is what I’ve been doing to nurture my mental and emotional health during this time of collective trauma.

 Consciously separating my feelings from my thoughts.
 Going from I feel anxious to I’m having a thought that I feel anxious.
 What do I need in this moment?

 Counseling myself.
 Comforting myself like I would a friend.